HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 4. Save the `pom.xml` after adding the dependency.

-!!!note
+!!! note

-    The **`scope`** is set to **`provided`** because you don't want the dependency to be compiled together with your Rich Text extension as you will be putting the extension JAR alongside the DRAPI JARs.
-The DRAPI JARs contain all the dependencies that your extension JAR needs.
+    - The **`scope`** is set to **`provided`** because you don't want the dependency to be compiled together with your Rich Text extension as you will be putting the extension JAR alongside the Domino REST API JAR files.
+The Domino REST API JAR files contain all the dependencies that your extension JAR needs.

-!!!note
-    Though DRAPI has many transitive dependencies, those listed in the `keep-extension` module directly are considered safe to rely on.
+    - Though Domino REST API has many transitive dependencies, those listed in the `keep-extension` module directly are considered safe to rely on.
 Others may change in any version.

 ### Creating your own Rich Text processors